rh-mobb/aro-workshop-content/aro-content/ops/5-arc-integration.md

 MyExampleSecret
 ```

 ## Enable log aggregation
-In order to collect logs from ARO cluster and store it in Azure ARC. configure azure monitor
+Azure Arc provides the ability to collect and aggregate logs from multiple sources.
+In order to collect logs from our ARO cluster and store it in Azure ARC, we will need to configure Azure monitor.

-Create Azure Log Analytics Workspace
+First, create Azure Log Analytics Workspace.
 ```
-az monitor log-analytics workspace create --resource-group <<same as above>> --workspace-name loganalyticsworkspace
+az monitor log-analytics workspace create --resource-group $USERID --workspace-name loganalyticsworkspace
 ```
-Goto Azure ARC portal and click on ```logs```
+Navigate to the Azure ARC portal, select your ARO cluster, and click on ```Logs```.

 ![Image](Images/aro-arc-integration-image2.png)

-Click on ```configure azure monitor``` button and select the workspace created in last step and click on configure.
+Click on the ```Configure Azure Monitor``` button and select the workspace created in last step and click on configure.

 ![Image](Images/aro-arc-integration-image3.png)

-Now you can go see logs and metrics for your cluster.
+Now you are able to see logs and metrics for your ARO cluster.

 ## Monitor ARO cluster against Goverance Policies
 Azure Policy extends Gatekeeper v3, an admission controller webhook for Open Policy Agent (OPA), to apply at-scale enforcements and safeguards on your clusters in a centralized, consistent manner.
 Azure Policy makes it possible to manage and report on the compliance state of your Kubernetes clusters from one place.
 The add-on enacts the following functions: